ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 For more information about available command options, see [`ibmcloud is volume-update`](/docs/cli?topic=cli-vpc-reference#volume-update).

-## Expand block storage volumes with the API
+## Expand Block Storage volumes with the API
 {: #expand-vpc-volumes-api}
 {: api}